-The harm/abuse • information about whether this type of abuse has occurred before, whether the child has suffered harm previously as a result, and who was responsible • information about whether the child has suffered harm in the past, as a result of other types of abuse (and who was responsible) • information about who has been responsible for protecting the child in the abuse has occurred before, whether the child has suffered harm previously as a result, and who was responsible information about whether the child has suffered harm in the past, as a result of other types of abuse (and who was responsible) information about who has been responsible for protecting the child in the result, and who was responsible information about whether the child has suffered harm in the past, as a result of other types of abuse (and who was responsible) information about who has been responsible for protecting the child in the suffered harm in the past, as a result of other types of abuse (and who was responsible) information about who has been responsible for protecting the child in the other types of abuse (and who was responsible) • information about who has been responsible for protecting the child in the responsible) • information about who has been responsible for protecting the child in the responsible for protecting the child in the past, including how - 1 information about whether the person alleged responsible for harm now, has caused harm to any other child in the past what patterns of behaviour can be identified, including information about frequency and severity?
+Category Prompts for information gathering Information gathered The harm/abuse Based on the child protection history: information about whether this type of abuse has occurred before, whether the child has suffered harm previously as a result, and who was responsible information about whether the child has suffered harm in the past, as a result of other types of abuse (and who was responsible) information about who has been responsible for protecting the child in the past, including how information about whether the person alleged responsible for harm now, has caused harm to any other child in the past. what patterns of behaviour can be identified, including information about frequency and severity?
 Consider all child protection history, not just information that has 'screened-in' or been 'substantiated'.
 What has happened/is happening for the child now (ie who is perpetrating abuse, how and in what circumstances)?
 Does the alleged person response/person responsible have access to the child or have a parenting role?
 What has been the cumulative impact of the child's experiences on their physical, psychological or emotional wellbeing?
-Information about an Aboriginal or Torres Strait Islander child and their parents' connection to their culture, and how this connection contributes to protection for the child.
+Family and cultural context Information about an Aboriginal or Torres Strait Islander child and their parents' connection to their culture, and how this connection contributes to protection for the child.
 This information may relate to kinship structures and the role of extended family and community in raising the child, traditional child rearing practices, including autonomy, independence and responsibility and the role of elders and spirituality.
 (Refer to Strengths of Australian Aboriginal cultural practices in family life and child rearing) for further information).
 Information relevant to Culturally and Linguistically Diverse (CALD) culture and their parenting and child rearing practices.
 Information about positive supports parents have to help them to safely parent a child, including extended family members.
 Gather information about exactly how this support looks and what the support persons do to help.

-The environment Information about the household composition (such as single parent household, or non-biological parent) and size of the household.
+Category Prompts for information gathering Information gathered The environment Information about the household composition (such as single parent household, or non-biological parent) and size of the household.
 Information about stressors in the household.
 Does the family have adequate resources such as income and stable housing?
 Is the family mobile or does the child have unstable or unsafe living arrangements?
 Is the physical environment safe and does the child have adequate supervision?
 Does the family have access to services, including education, child care, transport and health services?